 Partnership for Strong Families is the lead agency for community-based care in Alachua, Baker, Bradford, Columbia, Dixie, Gilchrist, Hamilton, Lafayette, Levy, Madison, Suwannee, Taylor and Union counties.
 PSF is contracted with the Department of Children and Families to provide a wide array of child welfare services ranging from child abuse prevention to adoption, including foster care and related services.

 What Is Licensed Care?

-Licensed care is a program that provides temporary homes for children who cannot safely live with their families.
+Licensed Care is a program that provides temporary homes for children who cannot safely live with their families at the present time.
 In addition, it provides a safe and stable environment for the child while the family of origin receives help.
 Licensed foster parents, whom PSF calls Partner Families, go through a rigorous screening process and receive specialized training to equip them to make a life-changing impact on these children.

 How Do Children Come Into Care?

 Following a report to the Abuse Registry (1-800-96-ABUSE), a Child Protective Investigator will conduct an investigation to assess the child’s safety.
 If a child is determined to be unsafe and services cannot be provided immediately to make the child safe, the CPI will take protective custody of the child.
 The CPI looks for a relative or family friend willing to care for the child.
 If no relative is able to take care of the children, they are placed in licensed foster care.
 Children placed in licensed care have been abused (physically, emotionally or sexually), neglected (physically, emotionally or medically) or abandoned by their caretaker.

 The goal of Licensed Care is the safe reunification of the child with the parent(s) of origin.
 If a child(ren) cannot not be safely reunified with their parents, he or she may become eligible for adoption.